-The Board approved the Compensation Committee's Performance Incentive Plan for the fiscal year ending September 30, 2018.
-The cash incentive bonus for each officer is based 50% on the individual's performance with respect to corporate objectives and 50% on a range of earnings results for fiscal 2018.
-The equity incentive bonus for each officer is based on a range of earnings results for fiscal 2018.
-The potential range of incentive bonuses for each officer is provided below:
+The Board approved the Compensation Committee's Performance Incentive Plan for the fiscal year ending September 30, 2020.
+The cash incentive compensation for each officer is based 50% on the individual's performance with respect to corporate objectives and 50% on a range of earnings results for fiscal 2020.
+The equity incentive compensation for each officer is based on a range of earnings results for fiscal 2020.
+The potential range of incentive compensation for each officer is provided below:

-Name Type Metric Minimum Target Maximum
+Name Туре Metric Threshold Target Maximum

-John S. D'Orazio Cash Performance Achievements \$ - \$ 148,750 \$ 185,938

-Equity Earnings 127,500 191,250

-Paul W. Nester Cash Performance Achievements 79,500 99,375
+Paul W. Nester Cash Performance Achievements \$ \$ 140,000 \$ 175,000

-Equity Earnings 53,000 79,500
+Equity Earnings 120,000 180,000

-Robert L. Wells, II Cash Performance Achievements 45,750 57,188
+Robert L. Wells, II Cash Performance Achievements 50,000 62,500

-Equity Earnings 27,450 41,175
+Equity Earnings 30,000 45,000

-Carl J. Shockley, Jr. Cash Performance Achievements 48,000 60,000
+Carl J. Shockley, Jr. Cash Performance Achievements 68,400 85,500

-Equity Earnings 28,800 43,200
+Equity Earnings - 45,600 68,400

-Severance or Change-in-Control Agreements
+Severance or Change in Control Agreements

-The Company has a change-in-control agreement, dated April 1, 2016 and containing a two-year term, with John S. D'Orazio.
+The Company has a change in control agreement, dated May 1, 2018 and containing a two-year term, with John S. D'Orazio.
 The agreement entitles him to certain benefits in the event his employment is terminated without cause and within a specific period of time following a change in control of the Company.
 For purposes of this agreement, a change in control occurs when (i) any person or entity becomes the beneficial owner of at least 50% of the combined voting power of the Company's voting securities; (ii) any person or entity becomes the beneficial owner of at least 50% of the voting securities of the surviving entity following a merger, recapitalization, reorganization, consolidation or sale of assets by the Company; or (iii) the Company is liquidated or sells substantially all of its assets.
-In the event that his employment with the Company is terminated within two years of the date of a change in control, unless the termination is (a) because of his death or disability, (b) for cause (as defined in the agreement) or (c) by him other than for good reason (as defined in the agreement), then he will receive a severance payment (the "Severance Payment") equal to 1.5 times his annualized includable compensation for the base period, within the meaning of Section 280G(d) of the Internal Revenue Code of 1986.
+If a change in control occurs, the vesting periods of any equity awards or incentives held by Mr. D'Orazio shall be accelerated without limitation.
+In the event that his employment with the Company is terminated within 90 days prior to or within two years of the date of a change in control, unless the termination is (a) because of his death or disability, (b) for cause (as defined in the agreement) or (c) by him other than for good reason (as defined in the agreement), then he will receive a lump sum severance payment (the "Severance Payment") equal to 2.0 times his annualized includable compensation for the base period, within the meaning of Section 280G(d) of the Internal Revenue Code of 1986.
 The Severance Payment will be reduced to the extent necessary to avoid certain federal excise taxes.
 Also in such event, the Company will continue his life insurance, medical, health and accident and disability plans, programs or arrangements until the earlier of two years after the date of the change in control, his death, or his full-time employment.
 The agreement does not require him to seek employment to mitigate any payments or benefits provided thereunder.
-Effective May 1, 2015, the Company also entered into identical Change in Control Agreements with Paul W. Nester, Robert L. Wells, II, and Carl J. Shockley Jr., except that their agreements have three-year terms.
+Effective May 1, 2018, the Company also entered into identical change in control agreements with Paul W. Nester, Robert L. Wells, II, and Carl J. Shockley Jr. Mr. D'Orazio's change in control agreement will terminate upon his retirement in February 2020.